 Self defense is a legal defense that you can use to win a criminal assault case.
-Importantly, in Pennsylvania, self defense, if believed by a judge or jury, is a complete defense to an assault charge.
+Importantly, in Pennsylvania, self defense, if believed by a judge or jury, is a complete defense against an assault charge.
 Therefore, if the police charge you with simple assault or aggravated assault, it is vital to have an experienced PA self defense lawyer defending you in court.

 Self Defense Lawyer